 Keeping baby cool when out and about

-Babies’ prams and buggies should not be covered with blankets, cloths or any cover that prevents the air circulating.
+Babies’ prams, travel systems and buggies should not be covered with blankets, cloths or any cover that prevents the air circulating.
 Covering a pram or buggy with a blanket could lead to overheating, which increases the chance of SIDS.
-Using a cover also creates a barrier between parent and baby, which is slightly risky as parents won’t be able to see if their baby is having difficulties or monitor their temperature easily.
-We recommend attaching a clip-on sunshade or parasol to a pram or buggy and checking if baby is getting too hot by feeling their tummy or the back of their neck.
+Using a cover also creates a barrier between parent and baby, which is risky as parents won’t be able to see if their baby is having difficulties or monitor their temperature easily.
+We recommend attaching a clip-on sunshade or parasol to a pram or buggy and checking if baby is getting too hot by feeling their chest or the back of their neck.
 Keep babies out of direct sunlight as much as possible.

 Making sure baby has enough fluids

 When the weather is hot it is important to make sure that your baby has plenty of fluids.
 Fully breastfed babies don’t need any extra water until they start eating solid food.
 During hot weather they may want to breastfeed more than usual.
 If you’re bottle feeding, as well as their usual milk feeds, you can give your baby a little cooled boiled water.
 If your baby wakes at night, they’ll probably want milk.
 If they have had their usual milk feeds, try cooled boiled water as well.

 If you or your partner are having an alcoholic drink, smoking or taking medication that could make you drowsy on holiday (or at home) co-sleeping with your baby can be very dangerous and increases the risk of SIDS.
 In these circumstances your baby should be slept in a cot or Moses basket in the same room as you.